erild/Captain_standard/README.md

 You can use either docker or vagrant to create a dev env.

+#### Configuration

+Some things to configure :
+- the database : In a file `server/datasources.local.json` (on the production server, with environment variables following `datasources.production.json`)
+- the oauth credentials : With environment variables (which you can put in `server/.env`), GITHUB_CLIENT_ID and GITHUB_CLIENT_SECRET, which you can get by creating an app [here](https://github.com/settings/applications/new)
+- the port for the server app, if you want something else than 2000 : In a file `server/config.local.json`

+After having created the database in the psql command line (`psql -h localhost -p 5432 -U postgres -W` then `CREATE DATABASE captain_standard;`), update the schema with `node bin/autoupdate.js`;
 #### Docker

 You must have docker and docker-compose installed.